IP Guidance

 In Japan, a patent is granted for the disclosed invention.
 The scope of the patent cannot go beyond the scope of what could have been predicted from the embodiments in the disclosure (Article 36(6)(i)).

-This Article presents a test that is used to check if the technical ideas described in the embodiments can be generalized up to the claimed invention by one of ordinary skill in the art.
-If so, the claimed invention will be affirmed to satisfy the support requirement.
-If not, the claim will be reject for not satisfying the support requirement.
+The examiner assesses whether the technical concepts described in the embodiments can be reasonably generalized to the claimed invention by a person skilled in the art.
+If such generalization is deemed possible, the claimed invention is considered to meet the support requirement.
+Otherwise, the claim will be rejected for lack of support.

 If the technical relationship between the claim elements is not clearly defined, a clarity objection will be issued.
 This type of clarity objection is often accompanied by a prior art rejection.